Channels¶

 0 or 1,

-with 0 usually being an error in the case of chan_send
+with 0 usually being an error in the case of chan_send.

-A chan_msg
+A chan_msg is:

 struct chan_msg {